What Happened On This Day October 3 In F1 History?

 2021

-The 2021 Singapore Grand Prix was notable for not taking place due to the COVID-19 pandemic, marking the second consecutive year the event was cancelled.
+The 2021 Singapore Grand Prix was cancelled again due to the COVID-19 pandemic, it was the second consecutive year the event was called off.
 Originally scheduled as part of the 2021 F1 season, the race was called off in June 2021 because of ongoing travel restrictions and safety concerns in Singapore.
 This decision reflected the broader challenges faced by the F1 schedule during the pandemic, with several events adjusted or cancelled to accommodate varying global conditions.
 The cancellation left fans waiting for the Marina Bay Street Circuit’s iconic night race to return in a future season.

 F1 Driver Birthdays 3 October